How to Become a Farm Bureau Insurance Agent

-During the Developing Agent Program, you will get two days of hands-on training led by trainers and experienced agents who have been in your shoes.
-During the two-day training you will:
+During the Developing Agent Program, you will receive hands-on training led by trainers and experienced agents who have been in your shoes.
+During the training you will:

 - Learn the basics of the sales process, Farm Bureau insurance products and the insurance business.

 - Develop the business and sales skills you need to help you land clients.